multi - media producer

 This is another story we worked on in the small town of Siversk in Eastern Ukraine, where we met a community of people who, despite Russia’s advances, were refusing to leave, choosing to endure the constant bombardment and hardships of living with water and electrictiy.
 We also met a dedicated Ukrainian priest who was on a mission to evacuate the most vulnerable before it was too late.

-I also wrote this text piece about the people of Siversk.
+I also wrote this article about the people of Siversk.

 HERAT, AFGHANISTAN